How to Age Terra Cotta Pots

 I love these hanging shelves I put up on our back porch.
 I decided the hanging shelves would look great with some small clay pots and plants.
 I found these terra cotta pots at Home Depot for $1.29 but knew they needed some TLC.
 I am not a fan of the bright orange color (as seen below on the left).
 I have also never “aged terracotta pots” before but knew I wanted them to actually “look old”, not look like they were “painted to look old”.
 Today I am sharing how to age clay pots using the “garden lime” method and the “yogurt method”.

 How to Age Terra Cotta Pots Method #1 Garden Lime

 Step By Step

-Mix two cups of garden lime with 1 1/2 cups water.
+To age clay pots, mix two cups of garden lime with 1 1/2 cups water.
 Stir thoroughly (and continue stirring throughout the entire time).

-Cover pots with a thick coat of the lime.
+With a sponge brush, paint over pots with a thick coat of the lime.
 Add a second coat if necessary.

 Let dry.
 Sand lightly with sandpaper to create aging spots.

 Spray lightly with clear matte sealer (inside and outside of pots.)
 Can you believe how easy it is to age terra cotta pots?

 Method # 2 – Aging Terracotta pots with Yogurt